rpablos/FastInfoset/README.md

 The size of the Fast Infoset is <b>743</b> octets without using any extra optimization like algorithms, alphabets or external vocabularies.

 The first one does not fit in a common 1500 octets IP packet.
 The second does.

+See [wiki](https://github.com/rpablos/FastInfoset/wiki/Fast-Infoset-Wiki) for some information about tools for playing with fast infoset.